2023 Harvest Winemaking Internship

 - International applicants will have to obtain a work visa (J-1 VISA through CAEP.org or E-3 Australia)

 - Harvest interns are responsible for securing their own housing and transportation

-Compensation: Hourly pay will depend on level of experience and includes overtime pay, per California law.
+Compensation: $21/hr with overtime pay, per California law.

 Get in touch

 If you are interested in the 2022 Harvest Winemaking Internship, please introduce yourself with the form below and we will send you details on how to apply.